k4y0x13/CSF101-Programming-Methodology/src/practical_works/pw2.md

 ### Step 0: Preparation

 Create a folder and name it practical4.
-Download the sample.txt text file from this [link](https://drive.google.com/file/d/1j2MC-RE4UbiPnMsn9ZMtjXqVnlX0rZgA/view?usp=sharing).
+Download the sample.txt text file from this [link](https://drive.google.com/file/d/1j2MC-RE4UbiPnMsn9ZMtjXqVnlX0rZgA/view?usp=sharing) and save it inside the folder.
+Create your practical5.py file in the same folder and continue with the subsequent steps.

 ### Step 1: Open and Read a Text File